 KERA, too, has long made education and equity key parts of its mission by providing educational programming and engaging digital resources for educators and caregivers and producing major events like the annual Summer Learning Challenge for families.
 In addition, all three organizations extend their reach through partnerships with scores of organizations working day to day to improve the lives of young children across the area.

-United Way‘s ReadyKidSA Coalition, in partnership with the City of San Antonio, Department of Human Services (DHS) and Pre-K 4SA, KLRN, the P-16 Plus Council of Greater Bexar County, San Antonio Housing Authority, local school districts and numerous community organizations are merging resources to help San Antonio’s young children follow the path to reading success and school readiness.
+ReadyKidSA Coalition, led by United Way of San Antonio & Bexar County in partnership with the City of San Antonio, Department of Human Services (DHS) and Pre-K 4SA, KLRN, the UP Partnership, HEB, local school districts, corporate partners, and numerous community organizations are merging resources to help San Antonio’s young children follow the path grow Happy, Healthy, and Ready.
 Through this collaboration, San Antonio has seen measurable progress in increasing Grade-Level Reading and school readiness.
 From this community collaborative, the Children’s Agenda was developed creating a Community Scorecard outlining three focus areas and the key indicators driving the goal that all children in San Antonio will be Happy, Healthy and Ready to enter kindergarten.
 Please visit www.ReadyKidSA.com for a list of resources and more details on this community initiative.
 For questions, you may contact Kasi McCormick at 210-352-7147 or Katherine King, 210-352-7106.